avinesh09/SimplePyHttpServer/README.md

 You can run this on Linux and Windows as well.
 You must have python 2.7 installed on your system in order to run the server.

 PyHttpServer.py - This file is entry point to run the server. <br>
-HttpServerImpl.py - This file contains the implementation of GET and POST method, those are left to the user to implement as per need.
+HttpServerImpl.py - This file contains the implementation of GET and POST method, those are left to the user to implement as per need.<br>

+This implementation support only JSON format for POST method data.
+But you can free to change the implementation as per your need to honor wide range of data formats.

 Run server using below command